rellerreller/ginger-apache2/README.md

 # Introduction

 This repository contains a Ginger OS configuration files for running an Apache2 web server.
 This is an example configuration based upon Ubuntu.
-The configuration files copy files as they are installed on an Ubuntu system.
+The configuration files copy Apache2 files from the host Ubuntu system.
 If running on a different operating system then check the file paths.

 # Setup a Dev Environment